 Experience developing and delivering educational presentations before a group.

-Experience in a university student conduct office or an office of discrimination and harassment is highly preferred.
+Experience in student conduct office or an office of discrimination and harassment is highly preferred.

 Language proficiency in one or more languages in addition to English.